 Come along and open up to the new era of AI, Machine Learning and Deep Learning and find out how this can help you and your organisation in an increasingly ‘data-driven world’.

-In addition to the conference, there are four pre- and post-conference workshops:
+In addition to the conference, there are three pre-conference workshops:

 Who should attend